ltog/osmi-addresses/README.md

 You will need a C++11 compiler and libosmium to compile the software. libosmium itself comes with a list of prerequisites, which you can find at https://github.com/osmcode/libosmium#prerequisites.

+On Ubuntu/Debian, you should be able to get all dependencies with:

+    sudo apt-get install libboost-program-options-dev libboost-dev libgdal1-dev libsparsehash-dev libbz2-dev libosmpbf-dev libexpat1-dev libgeos++-dev

 Compile using GCC:

     make